Enhancing Democracy with New Democratic Forms

 Among the deficiencies of our current democratic systems are their tendencies to place too little emphasis on systemic reform options when seeking solutions to problems, even when the evidence for the need for them is clear.
 The need for systemic improvements is evident in these systems:

 - A food system based on agricultural practices that are unnecessarily environmentally destructive and that generates health problems through public policies that result in large numbers of people consuming excessive amounts of high calorie, low nutrient density foods.
-Health problems also result from pesticide and herbicide residues on, and the genetic modifications of, some of our foods.

 - A health system that has overwhelming financial barriers to the care needed by tens of millions of Americans and financially destroys many that do access the system.
 Mental and dental health care are especially commonly inaccessible.
 The system is dominated by hospitals and places little emphasis on the cost effective and otherwise beneficial methods to prevent disease.
 The system has over two times the OECD average per capita costs.